nasa/cumulus/docs/features/generate_unique_granuleId.md

 This document focuses on a specific function, `generateUniqueGranuleId`, used in several pre-ingest tasks for the purpose of uniquifying `granuleIds` of a list of granules, while maintaining an identifier which can be used to identify duplicates (`producerGranuleId`).

-## generateUniqueGranuleId
+## generateUniqueGranuleId function

-The `generateUniqueGranuleId` function is used during the `parse-pdr` and `addUniqueGranuleId` tasks to generate a new `granuleId`.
+The `generateUniqueGranuleId` function is used during the `addUniqueGranuleId` and other tasks such as `parse-pdr` to generate a new `granuleId`.
 The process relies on a hash scheme that the user configures in the respective task's configuration.

 The function accepts the following parameters: